pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 java -jar target/nda-chat-0.0.1-SNAPSHOT.jar --spring.application.json='{"pusher":{"appId":"XXX", "key":"XXX", "secret":"XXX"},"hellosign":{"apikey":"XXX", "templateId":"XXX", "testMode":true}}'
 ```

-Either way, once the application is running, create a chat, join the chat in another browser (or in incognito mode so the sessions can be different) and request the sign of an NDA.
+Either way, once the application is running, create a chat, join the chat in another browser (or in incognito mode so the sessions can be different) and request users to sign the NDA.

 The signer will receive an email from HelloSign: